-As at February 28, 2021, the Company had promissory notes bearing interest at 10%-24% per annum and a line of credit bearing interest at a fixed rate of 5% per annum.
+As at November 30, 2021, the Company had a CEBA loan bearing interest at a fixed rate of 5% per annum.
 As the Company had no variable rate interest bearing financial instruments, the Company is not exposed to interest rate risk.